juanfe/flask-scaffold/README.md

 $ python flask_skeleton.py new_project -s skeleton -y 'angular, jquery, bootstrap' -g -v
 ```

-If you use born instead of yarn use -b instead of -y.
+If you use Bowern instead of Yarn use -b instead of -y.

 This article details how to build a scaffolding tool used to generate a Flask boilerplate.